AloneER0/NixRepo/README.md

 ```

-This repo is early stages.
+This repo is in early stages.